Widget not in any sidebars

 - Because you can submit only ONE paper (unless the second submission is on the Common Reader), you need to make certain that you submit your best work.
 That means you must select well and revise extensively.
 No revision will be allowed following submission.

-- Consult your Chapter Sponsor early and often during the selection and revision of your work.
-Sponsors want your work to be accepted for presentation at the convention—and we have experience in submitting our own works for presentation; have evaluated innumerable papers; and can provide you with advice, support, and revision tips.
+- Consult your Chapter Advisors early and often during the selection and revision of your work.
+Advisors want your work to be accepted for presentation at the convention—and we have experience in submitting our own works for presentation; have evaluated innumerable papers; and can provide you with advice, support, and revision tips.

 - One option is for you to submit the best work you have already written (after further revision, of course).
 You do need to consider carefully how much time it would take to do the revisions necessary to make your paper a convention-ready piece.
-If you have more than one essay or story or play or collection of poems from which to choose, talk to your Sponsor or to the professors for whom you wrote the works.
+If you have more than one essay or story or play or collection of poems from which to choose, talk to your Advisors or to the professors for whom you wrote the works.
 When you submit a work you have already written, you may have had the advantage of a professor’s comments to help guide your revision.
-While you’re revising your paper, it is also a good time to remove all identifying marks, such as your name or the name of the class or professor; including your name anywhere in your submitted document may result in your being disqualified.
+While you’re revising your paper, it is also a good time to remove all identifying marks, such as your name or the name of the class or professor; including your name anywhere in your submitted document may result in your being disqualified; if your name is on your paper, it will not be considered for an award if it is excellent.

 - Often our members find that they need to cut their papers to fit the required submission length.
 To qualify for acceptance, your paper must be within the required word length.

-- Your Sponsor may be advising several members of your chapter on these submissions (in addition to her or his regular workload), so save everyone’s time by narrowing your choices to your strongest, length-appropriate efforts.
+- Your Advisors may be mentoring several members of your chapter on these submissions (in addition to their regular workload), so save everyone’s time by narrowing your choices to your strongest, length-appropriate efforts.

-- For critical essays or creative prose, provide your Sponsor with a synopsis of each work, including (as pertinent) your thesis.
+- For critical essays or creative prose, provide your Advisors with a synopsis of each work, including (as pertinent) your thesis.

 - A second option is for you to submit part of a longer work.
 In this case, you need to consider whether the piece will still be effective when it is cut down to under 2,000 words.
 You also need to consider how much time it will take to reduce the scope and length of the paper or creative work without reducing its quality.

-- If your Sponsor requires applicants to submit to him or her in advance, pay particular attention to those local deadlines.
-Be prepared for your Sponsor to recommend additional revisions—and plan your time accordingly.
+- If your Advisors require applicants to submit to them in advance, pay particular attention to those local deadlines.
+Be prepared for your Advisors to recommend additional revisions and plan your time accordingly.

 - When you submit your work, double check to make certain that you complete all the steps correctly.
 You don’t want your work to be rejected because you didn’t follow instructions or because your submission was incomplete.
 Have you